-Course Outcome (CO): After completion of course, students would be able to:
+Course Outcome (CO): After completion of course, students will be able to:

-- 1 Understand research problem formulation.
+- 1 Discover research problem formulation.

 - 2 Analyze research related information.

-- 3 Understand the research ethics.
+- 3 Evaluate the research ethics.

-4 Understand that today's world is controlled by Computer, Information Technology, but tomorrow world will be ruled by ideas, concept, and creativity.
+4 Appraise that today's world is controlled by Computer, Information Technology, but tomorrow world will be ruled by ideas, concept, and creativity.

-5 Understanding that when IPR would take such important place in growth of individuals &nation, it is needless to emphasise the need of information about Intellectual Property Right to be promoted among students in general & engineering in particular.

-6 Understand that IPR protection provides an incentive to inventors for further research work and investment in R & D, which leads to creation of new and better products, and in turn brings about, economic growth and social benefits.
+- 5 Illustrate the need of information about Intellectual Property Right to be promoted among students in general & engineering in particular. - 6 Formulate IPR protection provides an incentive to inventors for further research work and investment in R & D, which leads to creation of new and better products, and in turn brings about, economic growth and social benefits.

-Hours Unit 1 Meaning of research problem: Sources of research problem, Criteria Characteristics of a good research problem, Errors in selecting a research problem, Scope and objectives of research problem.
+Unit 1 Meaning of research problem: Sources of research problem, Criteria Characteristics of a good research problem, Errors in selecting a research problem, Scope and objectives of research problem.
 Approaches of investigation of solutions for research problem, data collection, analysis, interpretation, Necessary instrumentations (06) Unit 2 Effective literature studies approaches: analysis, Plagiarism, Research ethics (03) Unit 3 Effective technical writing: how to write report, Paper Developing a Research Proposal, Format of research proposal, a presentation and assessment by a review committee (04) Unit 4 Nature of Intellectual Property: Patents, Designs, Trade and Copyright.
 Process of Patenting and Development: technological research, innovation, patenting, development.
 International Scenario: International cooperation on Intellectual Property.
 Procedure for grants of patents, Patenting under PCT (06) Unit 5 Patent Rights: Scope of Patent Rights.
 Licensing and transfer of technology.
 Patent information and databases.
 Geographical Indications.
 (04) Unit 6 New Developments in IPR: Administration of Patent System.
-New developments in IPR; IPR of Biological Systems, Computer Software etc. Traditional knowledge Case Studies, IPR and IITs (03) Text Book S:
+New developments in IPR; IPR of Biological Systems, Computer Software etc. Traditional knowledge Case Studies, IPR and IITs (03) Text Book s: